-Stephen King, the author of over 50 bestselling books including The Shining, and Misery, views writing as a form of telepathy, saying: "All the arts depend on telepathy, but writing is the purest form of distillation."
+Stephen King, the author of more than 50 bestselling books, including The Shining, and Misery, views writing as a form of telepathy, saying: “All the arts depend on telepathy, but writing is the purest form of distillation.”

 Fear not.
 This doesn’t mean that our communication at work needs to be transmitted without words or signals, but that an important element of writing is what he calls transference.

 “Your job isn’t to write words on the page, but rather to transfer the ideas inside your head into the heads of your readers.
 Words are just the medium through which the transfer happens,” explains King.

 These thoughts chime with a definition of communication from the American Management Association as “any behaviour that results in an exchange of meaning”.
 Because, at its core, effective communication needs to be founded on shared understanding.
 It’s a two-way process in which participants not only swap ideas, feelings and information, but also create and share meaning to reach mutual understanding.

 And if business is fundamentally about the art of persuasion – persuading customers to buy our products and services, persuading employees to be productive, persuading government and regulators to let us do our work well – we can’t make this happen without good communication skills.
 While business communication can take many different forms (from conversations and presentations to video and advertising), there’s a special place in the world of work for the art of writing.
 Just think of that majestic research report, an elegantly worded business offer or one of those judiciously phrased internal emails.

 Which makes it all the more tragic that so much business writing falls short, dashed off without thought and destined to muddy the waters rather than communicate clearly.
 Bad business writing can damage our personal reputation as well as eroding trust in the organisations for which we work.